Back & Neck Conditions

-When other health providers are unable to find a solution for knee pain or injuries, Atlantic Spine Center offers effective and advanced knee pain management solutions, physical therapy and regenerative therapy with stem cells and PRP.
+When other health providers are unable to find a solution for knee pain or injuries, Atlantic Spine Center offers effective and advanced knee pain management solutions, physical therapy and regenerative therapy with repair cells and concentrated platelets.
 Through a combination of innovative methods, skilled specialists and the latest breakthrough in science and equipment, we can help your knees heal faster and with less invasive measures.
-Surgery is not something you should opt for unless all else has failed, so come talk to us about a number of revolutionary knee procedures that are changing our client’s lives.
+Surgery is not something you should opt for unless all else has failed, so come talk to us about a number of revolutionary knee procedures that are changing our clients’ lives by relieving symptoms of osteoarthritis.

 Our goal is to help you get back on your feet faster, and with less pain and suffering.
-In addition our entire team works together.
-Whether you need injury care, rehabilitation, physical therapy or just needing new options for your knee care we are here to discuss the right plan for you.
+In addition, our entire team works together.
+Whether you need injury care, rehabilitation, physical therapy or just need new options for your osteoarthritis knee care, we are here to discuss the right plan for you.

 Your knee pain is unique, but some common knee conditions include:

 Quadriceps Tendonitis - Tissue damage from the quadriceps to just above the knee cap occurs when prolonged strain is placed on the quadriceps tendon.
 Associated with sports, this type of inflammation may appear in athletic activities involving kicking, jumping, squatting or running.